-The NCC is committed to giving its crew members, crew leaders and crew supervisors the training and opportunities to become effective leaders.
+The Nevada Conservation Corps is committed to participant’s professional development and offers the training and opportunities to become effective leaders.
 The Leadership Development Program provides specialized instruction on a variety of field leadership skills designed to foster communication and team building as fundamental to leadership excellence.
-Topics include problem-solving, conflict resolution, performance management, inclusive collaboration, team development, decision-making, and goal-setting through training, mentorship, and field experience.
-We believe that leadership skills are best learned within the context of daily work challenges.
+Topics include problem-solving, conflict resolution, performance management, inclusive collaboration, team development, and decision-making.
+Effective team and project management is learned through extended mentorship and experiential learning.
+We believe leadership skills are best acquired within the context of daily work challenges.

 What is the Leadership Development Program?

-Your experience begins as a crew member on a 5-person crew, during which you gain valuable field experience while working on habitat improvement, restoration, and recreation projects with the U.S. Forest Service, Bureau of Land Management, and Nevada Division of Forestry.
+Your experience begins by joining as a crew member while working on habitat improvement, ecological restoration, and recreation projects with the U.S. Forest Service, Bureau of Land Management, and Nevada Division of Forestry.
 Projects may include trail construction and maintenance, hazardous fuels reduction, and habitat restoration.
-During your tenure as a crew member you receive trainings in leadership development, spend extended periods of time camping in the field with fellow crew leaders candidates, and take turns acting as the lead on service projects that are meant to prepare you for the challenges of leading a crew.
+During your tenure as a crew member, you participate in leadership development activities, spending extended periods of time camping in the field with fellow crew leaders candidates, as you each take turns acting as the crew lead on service projects meant to prepare you for the technical challenges of conservation leadership.

-Your days are spent working long hours, honing project management and technical skills; evenings are spent around the fire, learning and practicing the fundamental skills of effective leadership.
-You are trained in trail building and maintenance, dry masonry, chainsaw use, Wilderness First Aid, off-road driving, leadership, conflict management, and more.
-You also have the opportunity to shadow current NCC field staff, practice leadership techniques and receive the feedback and support needed to improve your skills.
+While in the field, expect working long hours, honing project management and technical skills with evenings spent around the fire, learning and practicing the fundamental skills of effective leadership.
+Specific field training include trail building and maintenance, dry masonry, chainsaw use, Wilderness First Aid, off-road driving, and the diplomacy of agency relations.
+You also have the opportunity to shadow current field staff, practice leadership techniques, and receive the feedback and support needed to improve your skills.